korvin011/CSTMWS-Matlab-Interface/README.md

 # Demos / Documentation

 All functionalities are well documented in the included Live Script demos.
+MATLAB R2018a or higher is desired in order to not loose code samples in the demos.

 # Bugs found?